Taiwan should have no illusions about US, says China - ExBulletin

 Democratic-ruled Taiwan has denounced China for its increased diplomatic and military pressure to try to force the island to accept Chinese sovereignty.

-Taiwanese President Tsai Ing-wen pledged to defend the island and said only his people can decide their future.
+Taiwanese President Tsai Ing-wen has pledged to defend the island and says only her people can decide their future.

 Sources